 Doak isn’t a “signature hole” type of designer, but his creations have nevertheless garnered plenty of attention due to their magnificent settings.
 The cliff-edge holes at Pacific Dunes (4, 11, 13) jump to mind, while the 15th at Cape Kidnappers (“Pirate’s Plank”) is one of the most photographed holes of modern times.
 The short par-four 7th at Colorado’s Ballyneal has a devoted following due to its wildly entertaining E-shaped green.
 The 5th at Streamsong (Blue) is an ingenious short par three that presents radically different puzzles based on the day’s teeing ground, hole location, and wind.

 Doak’s The Anatomy of a Golf Course is a primer on golf architecture.
-In 1996, The Confidential Guide to Golf Courses engendered considerable controversy for its no-holds-barred reviews; Doak is now midway through a five-volume update to that guide, in collaboration with Ran Morrissett, Darius Oliver, and Masa Nishijima.
+His The Confidential Guide to Golf Courses engendered considerable controversy for its no-holds-barred reviews.